Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_blue_green_rotation.md

 ```
 # Deploy application

-For testing the pipeline, you can deploy a sample application.
+To test the pipeline, Deploy a sample application.
 The application fetches contents from blob storage.
-To run this application, you will need these things.
+To run this application, you need the following.

-* Service Principal that can fetch data from Key Vault.
+* A Service Principal that can fetch data from Key Vault.
-* Storage Account with a text file(verysecret.txt) in a container (container).
+* A Storage Account with a text file(verysecret.txt) in a container (container).
 * Build Deploy the application to a Kubernetes Cluster

 I created a sample application with ASP.NET (.Net core).
 I also created [a pipeline to build/push this application to an ACR](https://dev.azure.com/csedevops/DevSecOps/_build?definitionId=131&_a=summary) that is named StorageViewer.CI.
 The image is already pushed.
 This app references the `container/verysecret.txt` file on your blob with a secret on the Key Vault. using [Key Vault flex volume](https://github.com/Azure/kubernetes-keyvault-flexvol).